-You won’t actually get that signature aroma: citric acid in its pure, crystalline form is odorless.
-But who cares about that when you can actually see through your shower glass door for the first time in years?
+You won’t actually get that signature aroma—citric acid in its pure, crystalline form is odorless.
+But who cares about that when you can actually see through your glass shower door for the first time in years?

 (Also, please don’t eat off the floor—no matter how clean it looks or how lemony it smells.)

-Why citric acid is so special
+Why citric acid is good for cleaning

 Citric acid has become a staple in household products mainly because of its disinfectant and chelation properties, which make it really effective against hard water.

 “Chelation means that the molecule binds very strongly to metal ions.
-Since hard-water scales and rust have metal components, binding the metals breaks up the materials and makes it dissolve in the water,” explains Patrick Holland, professor of chemistry at Yale University.
+Since hard-water scales and rust have metal components, binding the metals breaks up the materials and makes them dissolve in the water,” explains Patrick Holland, professor of chemistry at Yale University.

-How to clean an electric kettle
+How to use citric acid to clean an electric kettle

 Rinsing after cleaning is important, but you shouldn’t worry too much about a smidge of leftover residue.
 Citric acid is widely used in the food industry, and it’s not only present in all kinds of fruit (including strawberries and pineapple), but also in jams as a preservative, and even in fizzy candy.